Harry-Yates/The-Impossible-Quiz/README.md

 Modifiers would blur answers, add confusing animations and mess with the quiz user.

-Our focus on the project was group learnings, so although we completed the core or the brief, we ran out of time to add our evil modifiers.
+Our focus on the project was group learnings, so although we completed the core brief, we ran out of time to add our evil modifiers.

 ### :man_student: Learnings: